git-akihakune/ThePromisedNeverland/documentation/gamedocs/walkthrough.md

 # The Promised Neverland - walkthrough
-You are a children at Ager orphanage, until one day you discovered the dark truth: This orphanage is a farm for brain-devouring demons, and all the children there are the preys.
+You are a child at Ager orphanage, until one day you discovered the dark truth: This orphanage is a farm for brain-devouring demons, and all the children there are the preys.
 Your single objective is to survive and escape.

 There are 3 ways to escape.
 Each will be written detailedly below.